AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views-lp.md

 [!include[retrieval](../../../_includes/data-views-retrieve.md)]

-For more information, see <xref:data-views-retieve>.
+For more information, see <xref:data-views-retrieve>.